 Alicante is basically a safe city to travel to.
 While the occurrences of major crimes in this area are not many, things like bag snatching and pick-pocketing do happen.
-Therefore while traveling our motto should be ‘better to be safe than sorry’.
+Therefore while travelling our motto should be ‘better to be safe than feel sorry’.

 - BEWARE OF THE SUN.
 Do not forget to put an ample amount of sunscreen if you don’t want to end up looking like a lobster.
 Use a sunscreen or wear protective clothing before hitting the beach and always remember to shower while leaving.

-- If you are traveling by tram keep in mind that the trams don’t always run 24/7, they stop operating on Tuesdays and Wednesdays at 11.30 pm.
+- If you are travelling by tram keep in mind that the trams don’t always run 24/7, they stop operating on Tuesdays and Wednesdays at 11.30 pm.

-- Many restaurants in Alicante are closed between 4-9 pm for siesta and don’t open before 9 pm for dinner, so keep this in mind while planning your dinner schedule.
+- Many restaurants in Alicante are closed between 4-9 pm for siesta and don’t open before 9 pm for dinner, so keep this in mind while planning your eating schedule.

 - At nights try not to walk alone on the darkened streets as muggers and pick-pocketers roam the alley.